 ND went over the PM report including the minor change for design on Mantid, Mantid training, Jenkins, the status and issue of Windows build server, new build server in ESS, new Mantid release (3.4) and the migration from trac to Github issue before next release.

-PMB the PM report.
+PMB endorsed the PM report.

 Technical Steering Committee (TSC) report

 AM presented the latest TSC report to PMB, see the link above.
 He reported that ParaView4.3 was in release 3.4 and the support for OSX 10.8 was stopped.
 He informed PMB about the plan to change the Windows compiler to VS2015 (free community edition) and upgrade to Qt5 because the next release of ParaView only supports Qt5.
-He also talked about the new github workflowull requestin usenwhich
+He also talked about the new github workflow including pull request and GitHub Issues.
+Pull request is already in use.
+And it has been agreed on to replace Mantid trac by Issues, which is Github’s tracker to keep track of tasks, enhancements, and bugs for projects.

-PMB pointed out that there was an move to Github issue from trac and agreed that the moving should be started in 1 or 2 weeks in order to wait for report from ND.
+PMB pointed out that there was an urgent need to move to Github issue from trac and agreed that the moving should be started in 1 or 2 weeks in order to wait for report from ND.

 Complete actions from last minutes

-AM reported the status of actions 8.5 (determine what code in Mantid needs validation by scientific expert) and 8.6 (create a user example for how to integrate non Mantid cod with Mantid).
+AM reported the status of actions 8.5 (determine what code in Mantid needs validation by scientific expert) and 8.6 (create a user example for how to integrate non Mantid code with Mantid).
 PMB agreed that these two actions were completed.

 Other facility news